fmalina/revisions-blocl/activism/austerity.md

 increase in the debt of the states hit by the crisis.

-That seems to be a very large price to pay to save something that was too big to fail and that wasn’t meant to fail in the first place, especially when you and I are expected to pay for it.
+That seems to be a very large price to pay to save something that was too big to fail and that wasn't meant to fail in the first place, especially when you and I are expected to pay for it.

 \*\*\*